Vikings add receiver Jalen Reagor in a trade with the Eagles

 Etc.

--Running back Alexander Mattison, cornerback Cameron Dantzler, tackle Vederian Lowe and Nailor were not spotted at Wednesday's practice.
-Mattison was gone for family reasons, per the team.
+- Running back Alexander Mattison, cornerback Cameron Dantzler, tackle Vederian Lowe and Nailor were not spotted at Wednesday's practice.
+Mattison was gone for family reasons, according to the team.
 First-round safety Lewis Cine (knee) and second-round cornerback Andrew Booth Jr. (ankle) returned to practice.

--New defensive lineman Ross Blacklock, acquired via trade from the Texans, wore No. 96 while working off to the side of practice with the team's training staff.
-He was joined by Chisena (leg), Robinson (undisclosed) and defensive lineman Jonathan Bullard (undisclosed).
+- Tight end Irv Smith Jr., who has been practicing for about a week, was noncommittal Wednesday when asked about being ready for Week 1: "We're just taking it one day at a time, honestly.
+I just got back out here the past couple days."

+- Punter Ryan Wright will have to change his No. 66 for the regular season.
+League rules require quarterbacks, kickers and punters to wear Nos.
+1-19.

--Former Gophers standout receiver Tyler Johnson was claimed by the Texans after being released by the Buccaneers on Tuesday.
+- Former Gophers and Minneapolis North standout receiver Tyler Johnson was claimed by the Texans after being released by the Buccaneers on Tuesday.